guijan/libobsd/README.md

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 -->

-## Libobsd - Transparent OpenBSD compatibility library
+# Libobsd - Transparent OpenBSD compatibility library
 Libobsd is much like [libbsd](https://libbsd.freedesktop.org/wiki/).

-It is an attempt to write a very similar library with more modern tools and practices to make it easy to port, maintain, and add functions to the library.
+It is an attempt at writing a very similar library with more modern tools and practices to make it easy to port, maintain, and add functions to the library.

 ## Build instructions